-The first iOS 13 beta is here and in this guide we’ll take you through the most important things to know, right now, about this version of iOS 13.
+The iOS 13 beta is widely available and in this guide we’ll take you through the most important things to know, right now, about the pre-release version of iOS 13.

 As expected, Apple confirmed iOS 13 on stage during its WWDC 2019 keynote.
-The new operating system, which replaces iOS 12, is set to launch later this year, but you can test the update’s new features, and performance, ahead of the official release date.
+The new operating system, which replaces iOS 12, officially launches later this year, but you can test the update’s new features, and performance, ahead of the official release date.

-Apple’s pushed an early version of iOS 13 to developers.
-The iOS 13 beta gives those enrolled in the company’s developer program (and soon, the public Beta Software Program) the chance to try the software before it lands for millions of devices around the world.
+Apple’s pushed an early version of iOS 13 to developers and the general public via its Beta Software Program.
+The iOS 13 beta gives those enrolled in either program the chance to try the software before it lands for millions of iPhones around the world.

-iOS 13’s first beta features many of the features we saw on stage during WWDC 2019 including Dark Mode, the new Reminders app, and more.
+The iOS 13 beta brings many of the features we saw on stage during WWDC 2019 including Dark Mode, the new Reminders app, and more.

 There are some great reasons to use Apple’s beta software.
 You can try out new features before everyone else and you can help the company squash bugs before it pushes the final version to millions of customers around the world.
 There are also some drawbacks.

-Pre-release software typically is plagued with various bugs and performance issues and we’re starting to hear about some of the issues on board the first iOS 13 beta.
+Pre-release software typically is plagued with various bugs and performance issues and we’re hearing about the issues on board the software.
 We expect the list to grow as more people jump up from iOS 12.

 With all that in mind, allow us to walk you through the most important things to know about the iOS 13 beta right now.
-We’ll take you through the problems, downgrade, and some of the other key details to keep in mind as we push away from the release.
+We’ll take you through the problems, downgrade, and some of the other key details to keep in mind as we push toward the official release this fall.

 iOS 13 Beta